Oceansat 2

 Oceansat 2 [ISRO]

-The ISRO (Indian Space Research Organization) spacecraft OceanSat-2 is envisaged to provide service continuity for the operational users of OCM (Ocean Color Monitor) data as well as to enhance the application potential in other areas.
-The main objectives of OceanSat-2 are to study surface winds and ocean surface strata, observation of chlorophyll concentrations, monitoring of phytoplankton blooms, study of atmospheric aerosols and suspended sediments in the water.
+The ISRO (Indian Space Research Organization) spacecraft Oceansat-2 is an satellite provide service continuity for the operational users of OCM (Ocean Color Monitor) data provided by IRS P4 (Oceansat 1) as well as to enhance the application potential in other areas.
+The main objectives of Oceansat-2 are to study surface winds and ocean surface strata, observation of chlorophyll concentrations, monitoring of phytoplankton blooms, study of atmospheric aerosols and suspended sediments in the water.

 Following instruments are on board: